shirot7335/rough_file_set_operation/README.md

 ```
 Usage: rfso [OPTION]...

 [OPTION]
+    -m <mode>
-    -m <mode>        Specifies the mode of set operation. <"difference" or "intersection">
+         Specifies the mode of set operation. <"difference" or "intersection">
+    -a <filepath> or ':stdin'
-    -a <filepath>    Specifies the file path.
+         Specifies the file path.
 Left side of set operation.
+         If ':stdin' is specified, the value of the standard input will be reflected.
+    -b <filepath> or ':stdin'
-    -b <filepath>    Specifies the file path.
+         Specifies the file path.
 Right side of set operation.
+         If ':stdin' is specified, the value of the standard input will be reflected.
+    -h
-    -h               Show this message
+         Show this message
 ```

 ## Example